Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: An Application to Licensure Test

 We then examine the classification results.
-Panel (a) of Figure~\ref{fig:class} gives the boxplots of the posterior means of $\xi_i$ for the cheating and non-cheating groups (defined by the testing program), respectively.
-As we can see, the posterior means of $\xi_i$ for the cheating group tend to be close to 1 and those for the non-cheating group tend to be close to 0, with a small number of exceptions.
-Panel (b) of Figure~\ref{fig:class} gives boxplots of the posterior means of $\eta_j$ for the compromised and non-compromised items, respectively.
+Panel (a) of Figure~\ref{fig:class} gives the box plots of the posterior means of $\xi_i$ for the cheating and non-cheating groups (defined by the testing program), respectively.
+As we can see, the posterior means of $\xi_i$ for the cheating group tend to be close to 1 and those for the non-cheating group tend to be close to 0, with some exceptions.
+Panel (b) of Figure~\ref{fig:class} gives box plots of the posterior means of $\eta_j$ for the compromised and non-compromised items (defined by the testing program), respectively.
 Similarly, the posterior means of $\eta_j$ for the compromised items tend to be close to 1 and those for the non-compromised items tend to be close to 0.
 The corresponding ROC curves for the classification of the cheating and compromisation labels are presented in Figure~\ref{fig:class2}.
-The AUCs for these two ROC curves are 0.917 and 0.846, respectively.
+The AUCs for these two ROC curves are 0.868 and 0.836, respectively.
 They are substantially larger than the ones given by the summary statistics discussed in Section~\ref{subsec:desc}.
+We remark that these results on the detection accuracy should be interpreted with caution, due to possible labelling errors.

 Moreover, Panel (a) of Figure~\ref{fig:class3} shows the local FDR and the local FNR as functions of the number of detections, respectively, when applying the proposed compound decision rule to test takers.
 As we can see, as the number of detections increases, the local FDR increases and the local FNR decreases.
 The same plot for items is given in Panel (b) of Figure~\ref{fig:class3}.
 Specifically, the numbers of detections under different thresholds are given in Table~\ref{table:fdr}, where we control local FDR for test takers and control local FNR for items.
+Again, we remark that the validity of the detection results depends on the extent to which our model assumptions hold.
+Therefore, we suggest treating such detection results as initial screening results, rather than as the final decisions.